 (6) The total amount of refunds or credits allowed by the department to all wholesalers claiming the refund or credit under subsection (4) for any month may not exceed an amount that is equal to the tax due on the quota allocation.
 The department shall determine the amount of refunds or credits for each Indian reservation at the beginning of each fiscal year, using the most recent census data available from the bureau of Indian affairs or as provided in a cooperative agreement with the tribe or tribes of the Indian reservation.

-(7) There must be collected and paid to the state of Montana a tax of 50% of the wholesale price, to the wholesaler, of all tobacco products other than cigarettes and moist snuff.
+(7) There must be collected and paid to the state of Montana a tax of 50% of the wholesale price, to the wholesaler, of all tobacco products other than cigarettes, premium cigars, and moist snuff.
+The tax on a premium cigar is the lesser of 50% of the wholesale price or 35 cents a premium cigar.
 The tax on moist snuff is 85 cents an ounce based upon the net weight of the package listed by the manufacturer.
 For packages of moist snuff that are less than or greater than 1 ounce, the tax must be proportional to the size of the package.
 Tobacco products shipped from Montana and destined for retail sale and consumption outside the state are not subject to this tax.

 (8) The tax imposed by subsection (7) must be precollected and paid by a wholesaler to the department upon sale to a Montana retailer.
 A wholesaler who fails to report or pay the tax required by this part must be assessed penalty and interest as provided in 15-1-216.